A time-optimal feedback control for a particular case of the game of two cars: Introduction

-The problem of time optimal pursuit evasion for two Dubins vehicles or the game of two cars was first introduced by Issacs in \cite{rufus}.
-A Dubins vehicle consists of a point moving in a plane with a given maximum forward velocity and a minimum turning radius.
-The problem was studied in detail in \cite{Merz1972} for the case where evader and pursuer have equal speed and the pursuer is more agile than the evader.
-In recent times, numerous variants of the pursuit evasion game with Dubins vehicles have been studied.
+Using the Issacs equation, capture regions have been characterized for different variations of the game of two cars.
+The problem has been studied in detail in \cite{Merz1972} for the case where the evader and the pursuer have equal speed and the pursuer is more agile than the evader.
+Also, various regions from which capture is possible are characterized.
 An asymmetrical version of the game of two cars is discussed in \cite{Exar-2014}.
-Also, variations of the homicidal chauffeur problem have been studied in \cite{Exarchos2015,ruiz2013}.
-However, these papers aim at characterizing the regions of capture and the game of kind is solved.
-In most of the papers \cite{Merz1972,Bera2017}, the optimal control law synthesis involves solving non-linear algebraic equations numerically, thereby necessitating significant computation if such laws are to be implemented as instantaneous feedback.
-In \cite{ruiz2016}, various switching surfaces are characterized in terms of state variables, for a variation of the homicidal chauffeur game described in \cite{ruiz2013}, making it possible to implement the optimal control laws as feedback.
-To the best of our knowledge no such time-optimal \textit{feedback} law exists for the game of two cars, where synthesis is computationally efficient.
-In this paper we provide a time optimal feedback law for the special case when the pursuer is faster and more agile than the evader.
-We do not impose any restriction on the final orientation of the pursuer.
-In this case, capture by the pursuer is always guaranteed for all possible configurations of pursuer and evader \cite{cockayne1967pursuit}.
-Our law only involves evaluation of and comparison with closed form algebraic expressions and can be computed in real time along the trajectories, effectively providing an implementable feedback solution.
+In \cite{Bera2017}, the retrogressive path equations are derived for all possible cases i.e. the pursuer being superior than the evader, the pursuer having angular velocity greater than the evader, and the pursuer having linear velocity greater than the evader.
+The homicidal chauffeur problem is another variation of the game of two cars in which the evader can turn instantaneously \cite{rufus}.
+Variations of the homicidal chauffeur problem have been studied in \cite{Exarchos2015}, and the regions of capture have been characterized using the Issacs equation.
+In \cite{ruiz2016}, the retrogressive path equations have been used to characterize switching surfaces in terms of state variables, for a variation of the homicidal chauffeur game described in \cite{ruiz2013}.
+Such a representation makes it possible to implement the optimal control laws as feedback.{} However, to the best of our knowledge, no such time-optimal computationally efficient \textit{feedback} law exists for the game of two cars.